|

 Roman Ricardo along with DJ Julio were the resident DJ's for years

-the club was originally a Roller Disco and still have Roller Disco nights on Wednesdays
+the club was originally a Roller Disco and still had Roller Disco nights on Wednesdays until its closure

-Friday nights currently are varied and Saturday is a very successful gay night and has been since the mid 90's
+Friday nights varied, but Saturday nights were gay night and had been since the mid 90's

 the club is mentioned in Nina Hagen's song "New York New York"